Transparent Encapsulating PVDF Front Sheet

 With over 30 years of experience in formulating and manufacturing of specialty materials and adhesives for electronic applications, AIT has developed a series of fluorinated melt-encapsulating PVDF front and back sheets, UV resistant coatings, sealant-adhesives and conductive tabbing without soldering.

-The melt-encapsulating fluorinated front and back sheet are coupled to allow 10 times reduction in vacuum laminating-curing processing time of traditional laminating-encapsulation of solar panel with EVA.
-With availability of these material technologies are now in the position to assist solar panel manufacturers in implementing inline lamination processing rather than batch based vacuum encapsulation process.
+The melt-encapsulating fluorinated front and back sheets are coupled to allow 10 times reduction in vacuum laminating-curing processing time than traditional laminating-encapsulation of solar panels with EVA.
+With the introduction of SOLAR-THRU™ and SOLAR-THRU™ PVDF, AIT can assist solar panel manufacturers implement inline lamination processing rather than batch based vacuum encapsulation processing.

-• Industries first low pressure, low temperature and instant melt-bondable thermoplastic encapsulating materials for inline encapsulation with lamination pressure.
+• Industry’s first low pressure, low temperature and instant melt-bondable thermoplastic encapsulating materials for inline encapsulation with lamination pressure.

 • The same pressure lamination at temperatures of 140-160°C will complete the tabbing process of connecting the solar cells in series.

-AIT SOLAR-THRU is PVDF film like other fluorinated film have high resistance to UV disintegration without the use of organic UV absorbers.
-The use of this high transparency front sheet allows more spectrum of energy through to allow more energy conversion than when EVA encapsulant.
+AIT SOLAR-THRU is a PVDF film which, like other fluorinated films, has a high resistance to UV disintegration without the use of organic UV absorbers.
+The use of this high transparency front sheet allows more spectrum of energy through to allow more energy conversion than the EVA encapsulant.
 The highest conversion efficiency is achieved without the glass front sheet if mechanical strength can be imparted by the back plane structure.

 Front Sheet and Encapsulation Suggested applications: